trottling/trottling/README_EN.md

 - 💻 I write mainly in Go, I am interested in networks, low-level automation and tool development
 - 🧩 I made software in PyQt/PySide, CLI tools, web services, parsers, creators — everything that can be launched and that brings results
 - 🛠️ I understand network protocols, I can read other people's code and fix bugs — even if no one wants to take them on
-- 🚀 Ready for full-time work (office/hybrid) in an adequate team that values development and results, not bureaucracy

 ---